mooinglemur/lemurtracker/readme.md

 # * WORK IN PROGRESS *
 # Application is in early development :)

-# Welcome to xfabriek
+# Welcome to LemurTracker

-xfabriek is a tracker music editor and playback engine for the Commander X16.
+LemurTracker is a tracker music editor and playback engine for the Commander X16.

 It is designed for composing music, either for standalone playback, or to be included in assembly language demos and games.

 ## Design goals

-xfabriek is designed with a balance between memory footprint, ease of programming, and functionality.
+LemurTracker is designed with a balance between memory footprint, ease of programming, and functionality.

-While xfabriek is intended to give chiptune musicians a simple and familiar tracker interface in which to edit music, the main motivation for this project is to give game developers the ability for smooth and seamless transitions within the music during playback.
+While LemurTracker is intended to give chiptune musicians a simple and familiar tracker interface in which to edit music, the main motivation for this project is to give game developers the ability for smooth and seamless transitions within the music during playback.
 This is done in two different